stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 </dependency>
 {% endhighlight %}

-The *stratosphere-clients* dependency is only necessary for a local execution environment.
-You only need to include it, if you want to execute Stratosphere programs on your local machine (for example for testing or debugging).
+The *stratosphere-clients* dependency is only necessary to invoke the Stratosphere program locally (for example to run it standalone for testing and debugging).
+If you intend to only export the program as a JAR file and [run it on a cluster]({{site.baseurl}}/docs/0.5/program_execution/cluster_execution.html), you can skip that dependency.

 <div class="back-to-top"><a href="#toc">Back to top</a></div>
 </section>